Purpose of the Award

 - Be made to a federally deposit-insured financial institution designated by the local entity that is a Rural Broadband I.D.
 Expenses Trust Fund grantee.

-Applicants are strongly encouraged to submit proposals that fall short of requesting the full funding amount per award.
-To the extent possible, this grant will be awarded equitable geographic distribution, so all parts of Arkansas can benefit.
+To the extent possible, this grant will be awarded with equitable geographic distribution, so all parts of Arkansas can benefit.
+Awards are limited to one per applicant.
 Matching funds are not required but encouraged.

 Broadband due-diligence business studies must be conducted and concluded within one hundred eighty (180) days (approximately six months) of the receipt of the Rural Broadband I.D.
 Expenses Trust Fund Grant.
 Any funds not spent on the broadband due-diligence business study must be paid back to the Treasurer of State within nine (9) months after receipt of the award.